farimarwat/PandaSpector/README.md

 ***Note: This is a beta version and you may face issues.
 So create an issue if you face any problems.***

+####Support Me
+If you want to donate then you are welcome to buy me a cup of tea via PATREON because this encourages me to give you more free stuff and continue to maintain this library
+<a href="https://www.patreon.com/farimarwat">Buy Now!</a>